 We are currently rewriting our documentation.
-Please note that this manual is not complete yet but will be improved step by step.
+Please note that this documentation is not complete yet but will be improved step by step.

-nextnano - the next generation 3D nano device simulator
+nextnano - Software for next generation of nano devices

 First, your have to register here.